How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

 2. Design checkout pages that are enticing to buyers.

-A significant part of the checkout experience is your web design.
-The simplicity of your checkout pages helps your customers go through the process with ease.
+Your web design is a significant part of the checkout experience.
+The simplicity of your checkout pages helps your customers efficiently complete the process.

 Here is an example of a clean and simple checkout page from Somnifix.

-If you scroll down the page, you will see that the page is filled with the benefits of the product, its features, and user reviews.
-All this contributes to a better user checkout experience.
+If you scroll down the page, you will see it is filled with the product’s benefits, features, and user reviews.
+This contributes to a better user checkout experience.

 Summarize cart details